Treaty of Waitangi: Principles of the Treaty of Waitangi

 The Treaty of Waitangi Act 1975 introduced the phrase Principles of the Treaty of Waitangi.
 It provides for the Waitangi Tribunal to determine claims that breached the Principles of the Treaty of Waitangi.

 The Treaty of Waitangi Act 1975 provides for the intentions of the treaty to be taken into account through the principles of the Treaty of Waitangi.

 The Waitangi Tribunal's key function is to evaluate Crown actions against the intentions of the parties that signed the Treaty.
 The Tribunal also has the specific authority to determine the meaning of the two texts of the Treaty.

-Hayward (2004) states: "The Tribunal's findings ...are expressed in the currency of treaty principles - which principles are applicable to the particular case, and how the Crown breached those principles, if at all".
+Hayward (2004) states: "The Tribunal's findings ...are expressed in the currency of treaty principles – which principles are applicable to the particular case, and how the Crown breached those principles, if at all".

 In order to apply the Treaty of Waitangi in a way that is relevant to the Crown and Māori in the present day, the Waitangi Tribunal and the courts must consider the broad sentiments, the intentions and the goals of the treaty, and then identify the relevant principles of the treaty on a case-by-case basis.
 Each Tribunal is required to determine the principles of each claim on a case-by-case basis.

 The "Principles of the Treaty" have become a common topic in contemporary New Zealand politics.
 In 1989, the Fourth Labour Government published a report "Principles for Crown Action on the Treaty of Waitangi" a similar list of principles to that established in a 1987 court case.
+During the early 1990s, the government began to negotiate settlements of historical (pre-1992) claims.
 By 2021, the Treaty of Waitangi or its principles are referred to in over thirty five principal Acts.
 The ACT party has proposed a referendum on redefining the Principles of the Treaty of Waitangi.

-Waitangi Tribunal claims

-During the early 1990s, the government began to negotiate settlements of historical (pre-1992) claims.